Article

 Obligation to indemnify

-• The obligation to indemnify requires the indemnifying party to:
+This obligation requires the indemnifying party to:

-• Reimburse the indemnified party for its paid costs and expenses, referred to as losses.
+• Reimburse the indemnified party for its paid costs and expenses, referred to as losses

 Obligation to defend